-The initial inspection of the home revealed highly accessible back roof line, the drip edge as it is called, of about fifteen feet.
-This opening could allow anything in from squirrels to mice to raccoons.
-This area had to be sealed off and a one way door installed to humanely evict the animal.
+The initial inspection of the home revealed a highly accessible back roofline, the drip edge as it is called, of about fifteen feet.
+This opening could allow anything from squirrels to mice to raccoons.
+This area had to be sealed off and a one-way door installed to humanely evict the animal.

 One way doors vary in the way they function.
-A spring activated door closes the middle panel on its own so the animal has to push hard to get out.
+A spring-activated door closes the middle panel on its own so the animal has to push hard to get out.
 A gravity door is most often used for rats to expel them from the house.
-The gravity door has no springs and simply uses the weight of the middle panel to keep rodents and wild animals from access the entry way from the outside.
+The gravity door has no springs and simply uses the weight of the middle panel to keep rodents and wild animals from accessing the entryway from the outside.
 This is ineffective in some cases as a smart animal like a raccoon or a squirrel with some ingenuity can simply lift the door up and re-enter.
 The spring-held door cannot be lifted in this way.
-While the animal is strong enough to get thorough it they do not have the paw strength to lift the spring door back up.
+While the animal is strong enough to get through it they do not have the paw strength to lift the spring door back up.

 Further severe roof damage was found at the soffit intersection of the roof and the drip edge where a rotting piece of wood was the only thing keeping out the weather and wild animals.
 It was sealed with waterproof galvanized steel mesh.